 There is guy posing as Chipper Jones on Twitter and it cracks me up.
-Spurred on by my wife’s addiction to Chipper, I collected my thoughts (and proof) as to why it’s not really Chipper tweeting.
+After watching him try and deceive people, I collected my thoughts (and proof) as to why it’s not really Chipper tweeting.
 There are a few simple facts that alone should be enough for most to know it’s not really Chipper Jones tweeting.

 Note: All of the embedded tweets have foreign navigation.
 I suspect this is due to my web server being in Europe.
 Will fix that if I figure out how.

 First of all, none of the other Braves players have acknowledged him being on Twitter – yet they mobbed Brandon Beachy the day he first posted.

 Second – anyone that knows the Braves knows that Chipper is a very private person.
 I just don’t see him publicly posting where he’s going during the day and generally being so jovial.

 All of that’s odd enough, but in the past few days “Chipper” has been posting pictures and offering up a signed jersey in an attempt to get more followers.
 Evidently his feelings are hurt because Beachy nabbed over 3K followers in a day.